 - Upon the Superintendent's determination of the existence of cause to terminate, and on or before fifteen (15) working days prior to the last day of the school year, the Superintendent shall notify the staff member of intent to terminate.
 The notice shall be in writing and shall be delivered in person or by first-class mail to the last address provided for personnel records.
-The notice shall include the following: - The statement that the employee has the right to request written reasons for the decision to terminate and such reasons shall be provided within five (5) working days of such request. - The reasons shall not be publicly disclosed by the administration or Board governing authority.
-For licensed employee who has not been offered and accepted a third-year contract for services the decision to terminate is not contestable under the School Personnel Act. - For licensed employees who have been offered and accepted a third-year contract for and licensed educational assistants employed for more than one year the following appeal procedure shall apply.
+The notice shall include the following: - The statement that the employee has the right to request written reasons for the decision to terminate and such reasons shall be provided within ten (10) working days of such request. - For a licensed employee who has not been offered and accepted a third-year contract for services and licensed educational assistants with less than one (1) year of employment the decision to terminate is not contestable under the School Personnel Act. - For licensed employees who have been offered and accepted a third-year contract for service and licensed educational assistants employed for more than one (1) year the following appeal procedure shall apply.

-Step 2-4 - Appeal Requirements and Content:
+Step 2 - Appeal Requirements and Content:

-- Termination may be appealed to the governing authority by a professional staff employee who has been employed for more than two consecutive years and licensed educational assistants employed for more than one year by making a request to the Superintendent within five (5) working days of the date of receipt of the notice of termination requesting a meeting with the governing authority. - The appeal shall be granted if the employee responds to the Superintendent in writing within ten (10) working days of receiving the reasons for termination with the following information: - A statement of contention that the employee believes the decision is without just cause. - ➤ A brief statement of the reason(s) why the staff member believes the decision is without just cause.
+- Termination may be appealed to the Governing Authority by a professional staff employee who has been employed for more than two (2) consecutive years and licensed educational assistants employed for more than one (1) year by making a request to the Superintendent within five (5) working days of the date of receipt of the notice of termination requesting a meeting with the Governing Authority. - The appeal shall be granted if the employee responds to the Superintendent in writing within ten (10) working days of receiving the reasons for termination with the following information: - A statement of contention that the employee believes the decision is without just cause. - A brief statement of the reason(s) why the staff member believes the decision is without just cause.